redhat-cip/dci-pipeline/README.md

 This rebuilt pipeline can be used as a regular one with the `dci-pipeline` command.

+If you do not specify `--job_id`, `dci-rebuild-pipeline` is using the last job that has run.

 ## How to see components diff between two pipelines

 In case of a pipeline failulre, one might check if some components has changed from the previous run.
 The